mortenson/twig-components/README.md

 Then, when `<my-component name="World"></my-component>` is placed on a page, the template will be compiled and rendered with the current attributes.

-# Creating a component library
+# Creating a component library with Webpack

 While extending the base component in the above example seems easy, getting it working in production has a few hard problems: